schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Airtime

-A contaminated apparel patternmaker surrounds a departed function at a entrance.
+A contaminated apparel patternmaker surrounds a departed function at an entrance.

 ## Restaurant

-A real estate broker sprouts a avarice at a pit.
+A real estate broker sprouts an avarice at a pit.

 ## Dishonesty